Chimerapps/niddler_dart/README.md

       final niddler = niddlerBuilder.build();
       await niddler.start();
+      //Or if you want to use the debugger and wait for a connection await niddler.start(waitForDebugger: true);
       niddler.install();

-      //Optionally wait for debugger to connect
+      //Optionally wait for debugger to connect at a later time.
+The niddler.start(waitForDebugger: ...) is preferred await niddler.debugger.waitForConnection();
-      await niddler.debugger.waitForConnection();

       //Make http requests ...